elixir-cloud-aai/DRS-cli-legacy/README.md

 # Usage

-The client implemented in this module are solely to support the functioning of the [TESTribute] repository and are tested to work for the [mock-DRS] server.
+The client implemented in this module are solely to support the functioning of the [TEStribute] repository and are tested to work for the [mock-DRS] server.

 [TESTribute]:https://github.com/elixir-europe/TEStribute